Deborah-Digges/SDC-ND-term-3/p1-path-planning/CarND-Path-Planning-Project/README.md

   }
 ```

 2. Next, I attempted to make the car [drive along it's lane](https://github.com/Deborah-Digges/SDC-ND-term-3/blob/ea307536e81210f49676466178749894a17c4006/p1-path-planning/CarND-Path-Planning-Project/src/main.cpp#L244-L261).
 This was done by incrementing the car's s coordinate by a small value for each point and by maintaining a constant d coordinate.
 In Frenet coordinates, this corresponds to a car moving along it's lane.
+There was some tuning required for the distance increment to prevent the car from exceeding the speed limit.

 ```
 double dist_inc = 0.5;